ayisrhmn/ayisrhmn/README.md

 # Hi there 👋, i'm Fariz!

 <p>
-    I'm a Frontend Enthusiast, with over 5 years experience and strong passion to learn new things.<br />
+    I'm a Software Engineer, with over 5 years experience in frontend, mobile development and strong passion to learn new things.<br /><br />
-    I'm familiar with several frameworks including React.js, Next.js, Vue.js, React Native, Flutter<br />
-    and I also have knowledge with Laravel, Node.js, Express.js for backend and MySQL, Firebase, MongoDB for database.
+    I'm familiar with several frameworks including React.js, Next.js, Vue.js, React Native, Flutter and I also have knowledge with Node.js, Express.js, Laravel for backend and MongoDB, MySQL, Firebase for database.
 </p>

 <p>
-    I'm currently working as a Frontend Engineer at <a href="https://www.kanosolution.com/" target="_blank">Kano Solution</a>.<br />
+    I'm currently working as a Software Engineer at <a href="https://www.kanosolution.com/" target="_blank">Kano Solution</a>.<br />
 </p>

 ### My stats: